HangerYang/Star/README.md

 **Positioning note:** Kangaroo is the missing link between LayerSkip (Paper 9) and the SWIFT/CLaSp/CAS-Spec/LEAP lineage (Papers 15–18) — architecturally it's LayerSkip's shared-prefix idea (draft = fixed shallow layers of the target, full cache sharing), but instead of retraining the base model with layer dropout, it adds a **tiny trained adapter** (EAGLE-style) on top of the frozen shallow layers, and instead of a fixed drafting length, it adds a **confidence-based early stop within the draft phase itself** — the "double" exit.
 This is directly relevant to your idea 2.1: Kangaroo shows that a frozen shallow prefix + small trained bridge can beat far larger dedicated draft models, which supports top-truncated shearing (rather than scattered pruning) as the more practical starting point, since it gets KV-cache sharing for free exactly as Kangaroo does.

+# Token Compression Methods for Visual Tasks — 3 Papers

+---

+## Paper A — FastV: An Image is Worth 1/2 Tokens After Layer 2 (arXiv:2403.06764, ECCV 2024)

+**1. Challenges it's trying to solve**

+Vision-language models process hundreds to thousands of visual tokens per image, and because Transformer cost scales roughly quadratically with sequence length, this visual token count dominates inference FLOPs — often far more than the accompanying text.
+The question FastV asks is whether all of that visual computation is actually being used by the model in later layers, or whether it's wasted.

+**2. Methods**

+FastV starts from an empirical observation: visual signal redundancy leads image-related, instruction-specific features to aggregate onto certain "anchor" tokens through self-attention in the shallow layers, and these anchor tokens are rarely image tokens themselves — so in deep layers, attention concentrates on the anchors and largely abandons the original image tokens.
+Based on this, FastV is a **training-free, plug-and-play pruning method**: computation proceeds normally up through a chosen early layer, and beyond that layer image tokens are re-ranked by the average attention score they've received; tokens below a threshold are discarded from all subsequent layers.
+Because tokens are dropped outright (not just masked in attention), this also skips their FFN compute in deep layers, not just their self-attention cost.

+**3. Loss**

+None — FastV requires no training or fine-tuning; it is a pure inference-time intervention on a frozen pretrained model.

+**4. Training data**

+Not applicable (training-free).

+**5. Final results**

+On LLaVA-1.5-13B, filtering 50% of image tokens after layer 2 causes no loss in average performance across a combination of benchmarks, and overall FastV achieves up to a 45% FLOPs reduction on LLaVA-1.5-13B without sacrificing performance across a wide range of image and video understanding tasks, and can compress a 13B model's FLOPs below a 7B model's while still outperforming it.

+---

+## Paper B — LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models (arXiv:2403.15388, ICCV 2025)

+**1. Challenges it's trying to solve**

+Same root problem as FastV — LMM visual token counts are large and costly — but PruMerge asks whether a *fixed* pruning ratio is even the right frame, since different images carry very different amounts of information density (a text-heavy screenshot vs. a plain sky photo shouldn't need the same number of tokens).

+**2. Methods**

+PruMerge operates at the vision-encoder output, before the LLM, and is training-free by default.
+It exploits sparsity in the CLIP ViT's own attention: most spatial visual tokens have near-zero attention with the [CLS] token, so the unpruned/kept tokens are first selected based on their similarity to the class token and to other spatial tokens, giving an **adaptive** budget per image (dense images keep more tokens, simple ones keep fewer).
+Rather than simply throwing away the discarded tokens, PruMerge then clusters the pruned tokens by key similarity and merges them back into the retained set to supplement their information — a prune-then-merge combination, not pruning alone.
+A "PruMerge+" variant additionally adds spatially uniform sampling from initially-discarded regions, guided by the distribution of outlier tokens, to give more comprehensive coverage and reduce performance loss under aggressive compression.

+**3. Loss**

+Training-free in its base form.
+Where fine-tuning is used (to adapt the LLM to the reduced token budget), it follows standard LMM instruction-tuning cross-entropy loss — the paper's core contribution is the selection/merge mechanism, not a new objective.

+**4. Training data**

+None required for the base method; any fine-tuned variant reuses the standard LLaVA instruction-tuning data.

+**5. Final results**

+Applied to LLaVA-1.5, the approach compresses visual tokens by 18× on average while achieving comparable performance across diverse visual question-answering and reasoning tasks, and more broadly reduces LMM prefill FLOPs by roughly 4–10× while maintaining comparable performance.

+---

+## Paper C — VisionZip: Longer is Better but Not Necessary in Vision Language Models (arXiv:2412.04467, CVPR 2025)

+**1. Challenges it's trying to solve**

+VisionZip pushes back on the implicit assumption that "more visual tokens = better performance."
+It targets the same redundancy problem as FastV/PruMerge but designs specifically to avoid the two common failure modes of naive pruning: (a) losing small-but-important details when only the most-attended tokens are kept, and (b) a train/inference mismatch when token count is cut sharply.

+**2. Methods**

+VisionZip is **text-agnostic** and works at the vision-encoder side, with training-free, fine-tuning, and train-from-scratch variants.
+It has two stages: first select dominant tokens — those receiving significant attention and aggregating most of the image information — then, to avoid missing small but potentially important details, merge the remaining tokens by similarity into "contextual tokens" that supplement the dominant set.
+The attention signal used for stage one is the same CLS-token attention pattern PruMerge exploits: in early layers attention is broadly distributed across the image, but by middle layers it suddenly converges onto a few tokens, and in deeper layers attention and information concentrate on this small dominant set.
+For the fine-tuning variant, because the input token count drops sharply, there's a slight misalignment between the reduced visual input space and the LLM's expected space, which a lightweight projector fine-tuning step corrects.

+**3. Loss**

+Training-free mode: none.
+Fine-tuning mode: standard next-token cross-entropy on the projector only (analogous to adapter-style tuning), correcting the input-distribution shift caused by the reduced token count rather than teaching new visual understanding.

+**4. Training data**

+Training-free mode needs none.
+The fine-tuning variant reuses standard LLaVA-style instruction-tuning data, applied briefly to the projector.

+**5. Final results**

+Reported on LLaVA-1.5 and LLaVA-NeXT-class models, VisionZip retains a small fraction of the original 576 visual tokens (down to the tens of tokens) while keeping accuracy close to the full-token baseline, and the fine-tuned variant narrows the gap further versus training-free pruning at the same aggressive budget — consistent with follow-up work benchmarking against it (e.g., OccamToken, GreedyPrune) as one of the standard strong training-free baselines in this space.

+---

+**Positioning note:** These three sit on a clear lineage.
+FastV prunes *inside the LLM decoder*, using cross-modal attention collapse in deep layers as its signal — closest in spirit to Kangaroo's "confidence-gated early exit," except the gate here is attention mass, not token-prediction confidence.
+PruMerge and VisionZip both operate *at the vision-encoder boundary*, using CLS-token attention sparsity to select dominant tokens, then differ mainly in whether/how they recover information from the discarded tokens (similarity-based merge in both, plus PruMerge+'s uniform-sampling supplement).
+None of the three train a separate drafting network the way Kangaroo does — they're all closer to "prune what's redundant" than "predict then verify," which is the key structural difference between token-compression-for-vision and self-speculative-decoding-for-text.

+SparseVLM: Visual Token Sparsification for Efficient Vision-Language Model Inference (arXiv:2410.04417, ICML 2025)

+**1. Challenges it's trying to solve**

+Existing token-reduction methods either need a trained pruning network with extra training data, or — when they do prune during LLM decoding — ignore the guidance available from the text/instruction tokens entirely, which the authors argue contradicts the multimodal nature of the task: the model should attend to different image regions (foreground vs. background) depending on what the question actually asks.

+**2. Methods**

+SparseVLM is **training-free and text-guided**.
+Instead of scoring visual tokens purely by internal image-encoder attention (as FastV/PruMerge/VisionZip do), it selects the visual-relevant *text* tokens and uses those to rate the significance of each visual token within the self-attention matrix extracted from the VLM — i.e., pruning decisions are conditioned on the prompt, not just the image.
+Pruning is progressive across layers rather than a one-shot cut, and the sparsification ratio per layer is set adaptively via a rank-based strategy rather than a fixed global ratio.
+Pruned tokens aren't simply discarded: a token-recycling mechanism compresses them into more compact representations so some of their information is retained rather than fully lost.

+**3. Loss**

+None — no additional parameters or fine-tuning; the method operates entirely on a frozen VLM's existing attention matrices.

+**4. Training data**

+Not applicable (training-free).

+**5. Final results**

+LLaVA equipped with SparseVLM achieves a 54% reduction in FLOPs and a 37% decrease in CUDA latency while maintaining 97% of its original accuracy; the method also extends to video (VideoLLaVA) by sparsifying across the temporal dimension.

+---

+**Updated positioning note:** SparseVLM's distinguishing move relative to PruMerge and VisionZip is *where the pruning signal comes from* — those two score tokens using only the vision encoder's internal (CLS-token) attention, text-agnostic; SparseVLM instead lets the instruction/question steer which visual tokens survive, layer-by-layer, with an adaptive per-layer budget instead of one global ratio.
+All three remain training-free pruning/merging methods rather than trained-drafter approaches, so the same caveat as before applies: none of them are the "trained small predictor + verify" structure that Kangaroo uses for text.

 # Proposed Method: Draft Model Construction via Layer Selection and On-Policy Self-Distillation

 ## Motivation